Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 ## How to Submit Code<a id="how-to-submit-code"></a>
 1. All work is started based on an opened [Feature Request](#how-to-open-a-feature-request) Issue
-    * Will need to have the "approved" label assigned
+    * Will need to have the "approved" label and have not already been assigned
-    * Will need to be unassigned
 2. Once you have an Issue that you would like to resolve you may wish to join the [Discord](https://discord.gg/zk3NZEc) server to see if any others are also working on the same Issue.
 3. [Fork](https://help.github.com/articles/fork-a-repo/) the repository for the Issue you are resolving
     * [Project](https://github.com/Enterlucent/open-space-game/)